 The Federal Direct Subsidized Student Loan provides a low cost borrowing opportunity to students with a financial need.
-Freshmen may receive up to a maximum of \$3,500 in loan funds during their first year in college, while sophomores may receive up to \$4,500 per year, and juniors and seniors may receive up to \$5,500 per year.
+Freshmen may receive up to a maximum of \$3,500 in loan funds during their first year (or have earned less than 30 credits), while sophomores (who have earned 30 to 59 credits) may receive up to \$4,500 per year, and juniors and seniors (who have earned 60 + credits) may receive up to \$5,500 per year.
 The Direct Subsidized Loan is a need-based loan with an interest rate not to exceed 8.25% made by the federal government.
 The interest rate is set annually.
-The first year a student borrows, completion of Entrance Counseling and a Master Promissory Note (MPN) is required.
+The first year a student borrows completion of Entrance Counseling and a Master

+Promissory Note (MPN) is required.
 The MPN carries over for subsequent years of borrowing.
 The federal government pays the interest on the subsidized loan while the student is in school at least half time and during the 6 month grace period following attendance.
 Students enter repayment at the end of the grace period and may pay on the loan for up to 10 years.

-The Federal Direct Unsubsidized Student Loan is a non-need-based loan available to students who do not qualify for the Federal Subsidized Stafford Loan or may want to borrow in addition to the subsidized loan.
+The Federal Direct Unsubsidized Student Loan is a non-need-based loan available to students who do not qualify for the Federal Direct Subsidized Loan or may want to borrow in addition to the subsidized loan.
 Interest rates are up to 8.25%, set annually.
 Interest is the responsibility of the student from the date of borrowing.
-Interest may be paid quarterly or added to the principle of the loan and payment deferred until after the grace period, 6 months after the student ceases to be at least half-time enrolled school.
+Interest may be paid quarterly or added to the principle of the loan and payment deferred until after the grace period, 6 months after the student ceases to be enrolled in school at least half time.